stdrice/stdrice.github.io/content/about/_index.md

 - In real life, my persona is quite different from how I appear online.

 ## Technology
 - I use **Arch Linux** as my main operating system.
-I prefer LTS kernel and main repo packages to AUR because of stability
+I only use Windows (LTSC, debloated and hardened) when needed.
 - I stick to FOSS (Free and Open Source Software) and privacy-friendly/self-hosted tools whenever possible.
 - I'm not really a fan of **AI**.